TrevorEdwards/gcp-workshop-hackathon-edition/README.md

 ```

 It'll take a few minutes, but in the end you'll see your application deployed to a real production environment!

+__Why this works:__ A configuration file named `app.yaml` sits in your working directory.
+This is the config file used for Google App Engine.
+It contains just enough information for App Engine to know that you want to use Node.js (`runtime`) on App Engine Flex, the Docker-based version of App Engine (`flex`).
+See [this page](https://cloud.google.com/appengine/docs/flexible/nodejs/configuring-your-app-with-app-yaml) for more details.

 ## WORKSHOP: Google Cloud Functions - Adding Numbers